akaterra/apidog/readme.md

 Prefixes all following **@apiParam**s with prefix.

-This allows also to reuse lists of **apiParams** between different doc blocks.
+Allows to reuse lists of **apiParams** between different doc blocks.

 Example:
 ```